Soccer-World-Chile must survive group to make an impact

 By Javier Leira

-SANTIAGO, June 5 Chile's dream of going far at the World Cup finals will hinge on how they perform against world champions Spain and 2010 World Cup runners-up the Netherlands in a tough group.
+SANTIAGO, April 28 Chile's dream of going far at the World Cup finals will hinge on how they perform against world champions Spain and the 2010 World Cup runners-up, Netherlands, in a tough group.

 Some former players and analysts believe this could be the best ever Chile side, who could at least emulate the achievements of the 1962 team that reached the semi-finals when the World Cup was staged in Chile.